Geospatial Informatics

 Brief Biography

-My work incorporates many different geospatial methods and technologies like remote sensing and GIS and uses theoretical perspectives from behavioral ecology, complex adaptive systems, and evolutionary ecology.
 Most of my work centers on island and coastal regions and seeks to further our understanding of the long-term impacts of human settlement and livelihood strategies.
-My doctoral dissertation developed a novel framework for conducting settlement archaeology that involved a multiproxy approach to understanding behavioral drivers and feedbacks of human settlement choices on socioecological systems.
-This project also saw the development of a number of methods for landscape archaeological investigation on Madagascar and helped to establish linkages between environmental conditions and human settlement patterns in Southwest Madagascar.
+My doctoral dissertation developed used a multiproxy approach to understand behavioral drivers and feedbacks of human settlement choices on socioecological systems on Madagascar.
+This project helped develop a number of methods for landscape archaeological investigation and established linkages between environmental conditions and human settlement patterns in Southwest Madagascar.

-My research has been funded by a number of agencies, including the National Science Foundation and National Geographic, and has been published in top-ranking scientific journals across multiple disciplines including archaeology, ecology, and geoscience.
+My research has been funded by a number of agencies, including the National Science Foundation and National Geographic, and has been published in top-ranking scientific journals in multiple disciplines.
 I currently serve on the Editorial Board of Archaeological Prospection.

 Education